-XTRM is an service provider for single sign-on.
+XTRM is a service provider for single sign-on.
 An identity provider such as OKTA is required as an identity provider (IdP).

-Using our single sign-on integration you can avoid having your users have to sign-on multiple times to view reward transactions and payout information.
-Single sign-on can be from a variety of SAML products such as Salesforce, Oracle, or your own home built system.
+Using our single sign-on integration you can avoid your users having to sign in multiple times to view reward transactions and payout information.
+Single sign-on can be from a variety of SAML products such as Salesforce, Oracle, or your own home built-in system.

 - XTRM Single Sign-On

 - Single Sign-On

 XTRM allows access to the XTRM Portal through the implementation of a Single Sign-On (SSO) Service Provider (SP).
 3rd party integrators can now connect their existing SSO Identity Provider (IdP) solutions with the XTRM SP and allow users to access the XTRM system seamlessly from the 3rd partner system without requiring re-entry or duplication of credentials.
 Since 3rd party SSO IdP implementations tend to differ across the industry , this document describes at a high level how the XTRM SSO SP is implemented and discusses the initial parameters and configurations required to start using SSO between the XTRM system and the 3rd party integrator.